joseorono/vite-react-ts-tailwind-zustand-template/README.md

 ### Tailwind + CSS Modules

+> [!WARNING]
+> :warning: **Only use it when neccessary**: The Tailwind Team explicitly recommends against it, but it can be a clutch when optimizing rendering time for some components.
+For more information, read the [Official Statement on the Matter](https://tailwindcss.com/docs/reusing-styles#extracting-classes-with-apply) and [this tweet by its creator](https://twitter.com/adamwathan/status/1559250403547652097).

 1. Create a CSS Module file by following the naming convention - `<Component>.module.css`
 2. Use the `@apply` directive in your CSS class definitions to use Tailwind's utility classes into your own custom CSS